-Post submitted by Tommy Lodge, HRC Membership Outreach Senior Manager
+Post submitted by Tommy Lodge, former HRC Membership Outreach Senior Manager

 Over the weekend nearly 60 athletes participated in two events as Athletes for Equality.

 Participants from nearly 15 states ran in Washington DC’s Rock n’ Roll USA Half-Marathon and Atlanta’s Publix Georgia Half-Marathon & 5k, all of whom raised money to support the work of the HRC Foundation.
 Our athletes ran the gamut in terms of athletic and fundraising experience, but all had one thing in common – a commitment to equality that motivated them to push themselves beyond what they would normally do.

 In Washington, D.C., athletes -- including Melissa Harris-Perry and Congresswoman Kyrsten Sinema -- were lucky enough to have the forecasted rain deluge for the most part hold off for their run.
 Members of the local Steering Committee hosted a pasta dinner the evening before, and cheered them along in the Adam’s Morgan neighborhood on Saturday morning.